 To enter the counts select either scan, to scan bar codes of items, or click ‘Manual Count’.
 When you click manual count, the following screen is presented.

-When performing a manual count, the user can manually add serial numbers and edit each line.
+When performing a manual count, the user can manually add serial numbers and edit each line as long as the serial number had been previously received.
+If the serial number had not been received then an adjustment will be required to correct the balance and serial number.
 Experiment with how best to count inventory.
 When dealing with lot numbered and serialized items, manual count may be required, as Spire requires that you count not only quantities, but account for which serial number and which lot numbers are counted.

 Once all editing has been done the user can print an “Inventory Count Review” report (aka variance report).
 The unit and cost variance is always displayed on screen for ongoing reference purposes.
 The inventory count review report can be run many times throughout the course of an inventory count.
 An inventory count is only complete when it has been posted.